cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 You can do the same for all your genesis accounts, which includes your validators.

 Advanced topics include [vesting](https://docs.cosmos.network/main/modules/auth/05_vesting.html) on these genesis accounts.
-For information on how to configure them do:
+For information on how to configure them, do:

 ```sh
 $ ./myprojectd add-genesis-account --help